DarkGhostHunter/Larapass/README.md

 2. Migrate the `webauthn_credentials` table.
 3. Implement the `WebAuthnAuthenticatable` contract and `WebAuthnAuthentication` trait to your User(s) classes.
 4. Register WebAuthn routes.
-4. Add the Javascript helper.
+5. Add the Javascript helper.
+6. Set up account recovery (optional)

 ### 1. Add the `eloquent-webauthn` driver.